samuel-yeom/linreg-proxy/README.md

 * [arXiv version](https://arxiv.org/abs/1810.07155)

 ## How to run the code
 You will need an installation of Python 3 with some commonly used data analysis packages, such as `numpy`, `scipy`, `sklearn`, and `pandas`.
-Python 2 may work, but the code has not been tested with Python 2.

-In addition, this version of the code uses [Gurobi](https://www.gurobi.com), which is better at solving the exact optimization problem than `cvxopt` is.
+In addition, by default this version of the code uses [Gurobi](https://www.gurobi.com), which is better at solving the exact optimization problem than `cvxopt` is.
 Gurobi is proprietary software, but free licenses are available for academic users.
+If you prefer to use `cvxopt` instead, add the `-c` flag to the below command.

 To run the exact optimization problem, run
 ```